In an ideal world, an NFL team is balanced.

 I think coaches and GMs would like to have a team that can rely on its offense and defense equally.
 (I know they love to say special teams are a third of things.
 Count the plays.
 It’s a much smaller piece.)

 How balanced are the teams of the AFC South?

-Independent of my number, I asked Matt Williamson of Scouts Inc. for his.
+Separate of my number, I asked Matt Williamson of Scouts Inc. to consider the question.

 “Tennessee is 65 percent offense,” he said. “l think this just really switched to make Jake Locker’s life easier -- drafting of Wright was huge in my decision here.”

 So we agree on our number.
 What about you?